incrementalcapital/advancedcharts/README.md

 - `reinitialize.bash`: Script to set up an existing TypeScript/React Amplify project on a new EC2 instance.

 ## Setup Instructions

+### 0. Create Amplify App in AWS Console

+Before running the initialization script, you need to create an Amplify app in the AWS Console:

+ 1. Sign in to the AWS Management Console.
+ 2. Navigate to the AWS Amplify service.
+ 3. Click "New app" and select "Build an app".
+ 4. Choose a name for your app and select your preferred Git provider (or "Deploy without Git provider" if you prefer).
+ 5. Follow the prompts to complete the app creation.
+ 6. Once created, note down the App ID from the app information section.
+You'll need this when running the initialization script.

 ### 1. Copy AWS Credentials